Complex WordPress cache plugins are now a myth; faster, simpler and better experience at zero expense.

 Give It A Go & Let Us Know

 It is important to mention here that this plugin is a direct result of Cloudways’ attention to customer feedback.
-In addition to this, if you’re a professional Beta Tester then you’re more than welcome to contribute to Breeze’s improvement.
+In addition to this, if you’re a professional developer then you’re more than welcome to contribute to Breeze’s improvement by providing constructive feedback.

 Lastly, you can read more about the technical specifications of the Breeze in our knowledge base article which contains detailed, step-by-step instructions on how to install Breeze on your server for optimized cache performance.